+- [Form I-765](#);

-- [Form I-765](#), which every TPS applicant must file; - A TPS-related waiver requested on Application for Waiver of Grounds of Inadmissibility ([Form I-601](#)); or - A TPS-related [Form I-131](#).
+- A TPS-related waiver requested on Application for Waiver of Grounds of Inadmissibility ([Form I-601](#)); or

+- A TPS-related [Form I-131](#).

 With respect to confidentiality, USCIS employees must treat these records as they do other TPS supporting documentation in the TPS application package.